 Mike Fell joined NHS Digital in April 2022 as the organisation’s new executive director of National Cyber Security Operations – having previously worked in senior security roles at HM Revenue and Customs (HMRC) and the Foreign and Commonwealth Office.

-Few simple steps to ensure we stay cyber resilient at home and at work
+Here are a few simple steps to ensure we stay cyber resilient at home and at work:

 Use a strong password